noironetworks/cko/README.md

 ## 5. Observability & Diagnostics

-CKO has built-in diagnostic tools that provides insights in to the state of network configuration on both controle and workload cluster sides.
+CKO has built-in diagnostic tools that provides insights in to the state of network configuration on both control and workload cluster sides.

-### 5.1 Tracking Control Cluster Status
+### 5.1 Diagnostics on the Control Cluster

 #### 5.1.1 Workload cluster configuration state on Control Cluster:

-After creating new FabricInfra Custom Resource for new Data Center fabric, the new pod will be created with name: *netop-fabric-manager-<FABRIC_NAME>-<RANDOM_NUMBER>* in the *netop-manager* namespace.
+After creating new FabricInfra Custom Resource for new Data Center Fabric, the new POD will be created with a name: *netop-fabric-manager-<FABRIC_NAME>-<RANDOM_NUMBER>* in the *netop-manager* namespace.

-Verify whether pod has been created using following command:
+Verify whether the POD has been created, using following command:

 ```
 kubectl get pods -n netop-manager
 ```

-After applying ClusterGroupProfile, ClusterProfile Custom Resources and optionally Config_Map for ClusterNetworkProfile, the workload cluster's network configuration is represented as a Custom Resource *clusterinfoes.netop.mgr*.
-Note this is namespaced resouce, which will be created in the namespace you have used during creation of control cluster.
+After applying ClusterGroupProfile, ClusterProfile Custom Resources (CR) and optionally Config_Map for ClusterNetworkProfile, the workload cluster's network configuration is represented as a Custom Resource *clusterinfoes.netop.mgr* in the Control Cluster.

+*Note* this is namespaced resouce, which will be created in the namespace you specified during creation of control cluster.
 Use following command to verify network configuration for workload cluster:

 ```
 kubectl describe clusterinfoes.netop.mgr -n netop-manager <WORKLOAD_CLUSTER_NAME>
 ```

-In addition, ClusterProfile Custom Resource should be populated with the network details in the *.status* field.
-Artifacts are picked up from FabricInfra or ClusterNetworkProfile (Config-map).
-In addition, the *.status.deeployment_script* field consist of the links to the Git repository which contains configuration files pushed to the repository.
+In addition, ClusterProfile Custom Resource (CR) should be populated with the network details in the *.status* field.
+Artifacts are picked up from the FabricInfra or ClusterNetworkProfile (Config_Map).
+In addition, the *.status.deployment_script* field of the FabricInfra CR, consist of the URL links to the specific files pushed to the Git repository.
 Those files will be later used to deploy network configuration to the workload cluster.

 #### 5.1.2 Verify network resources used from the common pools: